quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 }
 ```

-Users install hooks by setting a `HookInstall` field on an appropriate create or update transaction.
-This message is,
+Users install hooks by setting new `HookInstall` fields on `CryptoCreate`s or `CryptoUpdate`s transaction.
+This message
+is,

 ```protobuf
 /***